mackorone/mms/doc/README.txt

     5) m_mouse->turnRight()
     6) m_mouse->turnLeft()

+Functions 1-3 return true or false values correpsonding to whether or not there is a wall to the front, right, or left of the robot.
+Functions 4-6 instruct the robot to move froward, turn left, or turn right.
+No other functions are provided to the user and all other functionality must be supplied else-where, as is the case with the actual MicroMouse robot.

-Note that after any changes have been made, you must remake the project from the root directory (the project folder that contains "src", "bin", etc.) as follows:
+After any changes have been made to your code, you must remake the project from the root directory (the project folder that contains "src", "bin", etc.) as
+follows:

     make

+If your code doesn't seem to be working properly, try entering the following, again from the root directory:

+    make clean
+    make

+The use of "make clean" simply requires the computer to recompile your files, despite it potentially thinking that changes have not been made.

 Any questions can be directed to mward4@buffalo.edu